-Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.
+Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.

-1. Damaged Compressor
+1. The Compressor Is Damaged

-Your air conditioner’s compressor is a critical part.
+Your air conditioner’s compressor is a critical component.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

-The compressor relies on oil to run properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+The compressor needs oil to work properly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

-This can create:
+This can cause:

 • Compressor damage because of grinding parts.